Grand Manan: History

-Portuguese explorer João Álvares Fagundes charted the area around 1520, but the island does not appear clearly on a map until 1558, produced by Portuguese cartographer Diogo Homem.
+Although it was "likely" spotted by Sebastian Cabot in 1498 and Gaspar Cortereal in 1501, it was Portuguese explorer João Álvares Fagundes who charted the area around 1520, but it first appeared cartographically on Diogo Homem's 1558 map.
 French merchant-explorer Étienne Bellenger visited the area in January 1583.
+In 1606 Samuel de Champlain sheltered on nearby White Head Island and produced a map calling the island "Manthane", which later changed to "Menane" or "Menasne".
+The word "Manan" believed to be a corruption of mun-an-ook meaning "the island", from the Wolastoqiyik, Passamaquoddy, and Penobscot First Nations.
+It was also previously known as Great St. Mary's Island.

-In 1693, the island was granted to Paul D'Ailleboust, Sieur de Périgny as part of Champlain's "New France".
+In 1693, the island was granted to Paul D'Ailleboust, Sieur de Périgny as part of New France.
 D'Ailleboust did not take possession of it, and it reverted to the French Crown, in whose possession it remained until 1713, when it was traded to the British in the Treaty of Utrecht.

+In Spring 1763, Messrs.
+Vose and Miller became the first to try and settle on Grand Manan, after fleeing Yarmouth Harbour with their families to avoid arrest after being accused of plundering a shipwreck - but departed after only a year.

+A 1773 minute of the Nova Scotia Council "reserved" the island of Grand Manan to Lord William Campbell, who had visited it in 1767 but made no efforts to settle it.
+Joel Bonny and James, Abiel and Moses Sprague moved from Machias to Grand Manan in 1773, but left after a year when resident natives ordered them off.
+Joel Bonny returned in 1779 and paid the natives $10 and a cow to winter on the island where his wife gave birth to a son, before they departed the following year.

-The first permanent settlement was established in 1784, when Moses Gerrish gathered a group of settlers on an area of Grand Manan he called Ross Island, in honour of settler Thomas Ross.
+In 1784, Moses Gerrish gathered a group of settlers on an area of Grand Manan he called Ross Island, in honour of settler Thomas Ross, and formed the first permanent settlement.
 During the American Revolution, just off the island there were many naval battles between American privateers and British shipping.

 Because of the Treaty of Paris (1783), the U.S. considered Grand Manan to be its possession due to the island's proximity to Maine.
-Britain obtained title in Jay's Treaty of 1794, while surrendering its sovereignty claims over Eastport on Moose, Frederick and Dudley islands in nearby Cobscook Bay.
+The Jay Treaty of 1794 did not solve the ownership claims of Grand Manan and the Passamaquoddy Bay islands.
+Following the Treaty of Ghent, a commission was set up between Britain and the U.S. to settle in 1817 the sovereignty of every islands in the area: Britain obtained title of Grand Manan, while surrendering its sovereignty claims over Eastport on Moose, Frederick and Dudley islands in nearby Cobscook Bay.

-From 1812 to 1814, the Bay of Fundy was infested with privateers who raided and plundered villages.
-The ownership of islands in Passamaquoddy Bay was not settled until 1817, when the United States gave up its claim to Grand Manan and the surrounding islands.

-By 1832 schools were established by the Episcopalian Church.
-In 1838, St. Paul's Episcopal Church was the victim of an attempted arson, and in 1839 it was destroyed by arson with an effigy holding a paper that showed "hostility toward the Bishop...the rector...and four other persons of this county"; the government offered a reward for information and many accused Wilfred Fisher or those near him as having had a feud with the rector.

-While neighbouring islands along the American coast to Boston relied on whaling, Grand Manan had fishing and shipbuilding.